 Then you can write a script to transform your data into this open format.

-Finally, you can deploy the Ohana API, load your transformed data in (loading instructions here), and start building new tools that can help people in your community use this data in new ways.
+Finally, you can deploy an open source resource database (like ORServices), load your transformed data in, and start building new tools that can help people in your community use this data in new ways.

 If you have questions about how this might be useful in your community, please reach out to firstname.lastname@example.org

 How are decisions made about the Open Referral specifications?¶